 Fatigue Test Setup

 The fatigue tests were performed using a servo-hydraulic testing machine made by Zwick/Roell.
 The setup of the machine is shown in figure 17.
 The machine consists of one anchored and one movable clamp.
 A 3D-printed holder was used to ensure each specimen was always positioned vertically and centrally before being clamped in at both ends.
 To ensure that each specimen experienced the same clamping force, special clamps were developed - instead of applying force by tightening a screw, a screw was loosened allowing two sets of disc springs to expand and apply the force.
 To measure the specimen's surface temperature, an infrared pyrometer was placed aiming at the specimen.
 To measure the specimen strain, an extensometer was clipped onto the specimen.
 The 3D-printed holder ensured that the extensometer was always clipped on at the same position on each specimen.
-The actual stress experienced by the specimen was measured using the load cell at the at the bottom of the machine.
+The actual stress experienced by the specimen was measured using the load cell at the bottom of the machine.
 The specimen being tested was contained within a testing chamber whose temperature was regulated and held constant at 23°C.

 The fatigue tests consisted of dynamically pulling each specimen with a specific stress amplitude at a specific frequency until the specimen broke.
 The nature of one load cycle is shown in figure 18.
 The aim was to subject the specimens only to tensile and not compressive loads.
 To ensure this and give the controlling a margin of error, a minimum stress of 2 MPa was selected for each test. ***